Wiliami/site_mastercourse.on/README.md

 nodemon app.js
 ```

-Use `nodemon app.js` to run the project.
+Use `nodemon app.js` run the project.

 ## Packages used:
 - **Frontend:**